Skip to main content

 Scope and Contents

-This collection contains materials pertaining to the history of Vincennes, Indiana.
-Included are proceedings of the Borough of Vincennes, land sales, indentures, land grants, and miscellaneous items related to Vincennes history ranging from 1669 to 1950.
+This collection contains papers and records pertaining to the history of Vincennes, Indiana, including proceedings of the Borough of Vincennes, land sales, indentures, land grants, and miscellaneous items related to Vincennes history, ranging from 1669 to circa 1980.
+These items were largely collected by Curtis Bland, a physician from Terre Haute, Indiana.
+The majority of the materials are transcripts, photostats, and photocopies, but there are original materials.

-There is also an oversize folder containing one placemat from the defunct Marone's Formosa Garden in Vincennes, Indiana, undated, a March 26, 1929 plat map, Knox County election returns, 1818-1826, and transcriptions and photostates of Knox County War Department correspondence, 1803-1812 (OBC050).
+There is also an oversize folder containing one placemat from the defunct Marone's Formosa Garden in Vincennes, Indiana, circa 1980; a March 26, 1929 plat map; Knox County election returns, 1818-1826; and transcriptions and photostates of Knox County War Department correspondence, 1803-1812 (OBC050).

 Dates